Breeze/breeze.server.net/README.md

 For .NET Core (2 through 7) and Entity Framework Core (2 through 7), find the following packages in NuGet.

-> Note: Version 7.x of each package is for .NET 7,  whereas Version 6.x is for .NET Core 6, Version 5.x is for .NET Core 5, Version 3.x is for .NET Core 3 and Version 1.x is for .NET Core 2.
+> Note: Version 7.1 or later of each package is for .NET 5, 6, and 7, whereas Version 3.x is for .NET Core 3 and Version 1.x is for .NET Core 2.

 - [Breeze.AspNetCore.NetCore](https://www.nuget.org/packages/Breeze.AspNetCore.NetCore/)
 - [Breeze.Persistence.EFCore](https://www.nuget.org/packages/Breeze.Persistence.EFCore/) (support for EF Core)